isamu-isozaki/teamai_test/marketing/corporate-marketing/content/newsletters/index.html.md

 #### Editing the newsletter in Marketo

 1. Make sure you update the subject line.
-1. Add your newsletter items by editing the existing boxes (double click to go into them).
+1. Add your newsletter items by editing the existing boxes (double click to go into them/index.html.md).
 It's best to select the `HTML` button on the menu bar and edit the HTML so you don't inadvertently lose formatting.
-1. Don't forget to update the dates in the UTM parameters of your links (including the banner at the top and all default items such as the "We're hiring" button).
+1. Don't forget to update the dates in the UTM parameters of your links (including the banner at the top and all default items such as the "We're hiring" button/index.html.md).
 1. When you're ready, select `Email actions` from the menu at the top, then `Send sample` to preview.
 1. Enter your email in the `Person` field, then in `Send to` you can add any other emails you'd like to send a preview too.
 1. When you are satisfied with the newsletter, select `Approve and close` from the `Email actions` menu.